 An ulcer is a painful sore that is slow to heal and sometimes recurs.
 Ulcers aren’t uncommon.
-How they appear and corresponding symptoms depend on what caused them and where they occur on your body.
+Why they appear and their corresponding symptoms typically depend on their underlying causes.

 Ulcers can appear anywhere in or on your body, from the lining in your stomach to the outer layer of your skin.

-Some cases of ulcers disappear on their own, but others require medical treatment to prevent serious complications.
+Sometimes ulcers disappear on their own.
+Other times they require medical treatment to prevent serious complications.

 - arterial ulcers